Gering looks toward property redevelopment

 The initial step is to declare a property as blighted and substandard, a term Gering City Engineer Annie Folck doesn’t like.

-She added a lot of areas in Gering are designated as blighted and substandard, including downtown.
+She said a lot of areas in Gering are designated as blighted and substandard, including downtown.

 By developing a property under TIF guidelines, a developer can defray the increased property tax value for 15 years.